fortran-lang/fpm/CONTRIBUTING.md

 Before suggesting a new feature, take a moment to find out if it fits the scope of the project, or if it has already been discussed.
-It's up to you to provide a strong argument to convince the community of the benefits of this feature.
+It is up to you to provide a strong argument to convince the community of the benefits of this feature.
 Please provide as much detail and context as possible.
 If applicable, include a mocked-up snippet of what the output or behavior would